A beloved actress and friend, Claudia Christian once felt utterly hopeless.

 On one hand, naltrexone may not represent a “one-size-fits-all” approach to treating AUD.
 Recall that at some point, the consequences of not drinking alcohol—such as withdrawal symptoms—become more important than the positive rewards associated with drinking.
 For this reason, some researchers suggest the Sinclair Method may work better for moderate drinkers than heavy drinkers.
 That said, it’s important to discuss the potential efficacy of naltrexone for you with a physician.

 What’s more, naltrexone can only do so much to help patients resist drinking triggers aside from cravings, such as boredom, stress, or social pressure.
 In the words of Dr. Mendelson, there are “a whole set of competing rewards around drinking, and intoxication is only one of them.”
-Therefore, naltrexone may work best for some in combination with supportive therapy.
-For more information, see our previous article on the benefits of supplementing your medication plan with in-person support.
+Therefore, naltrexone may work best for some in combination with supportive therapy, including a professional recovery coach.

 Most Ria Health members enter our program feeling like Claudia once did: frustrated, hopeless, and exhausted.
 Yet many leave feeling optimistic, their drinking problems finally resolved.
 The Ria team recognizes both the behavioral and physiological roots of addiction, meaning naltrexone is just one of many treatments (albeit an important one) members receive to get their drinking habits back on track.
-Visit our website to find out how you can get your life back in shape.
+Speak with one of our team members to learn how we can help you get back on track.

 Film and television actress Claudia Christian created the C Three Foundation in 2013, and is a member of the advisory board of Ria Health.
 Post author Kimberly Nielsen writes about health issues, and has written for various scientific newspapers and blogs.
 She is currently studying biology at the University of California, Berkeley, and plans to pursue a graduate degree in Public Health.